Cole K’s 11, Marisnick has 3 hits as Astros beat Angels 11-2

 ANAHEIM, Calif.
+(AP) — Southern California natives Gerrit Cole and Jake Marisnick had big games for the Houston Astros while playing in front of friends and family Wednesday night.

-(AP) — Gerrit Cole struck out 11 over seven innings, Jake Marisnick had three hits amid a chorus of boos and the Houston Astros got back on track by beating the Los Angeles Angels 11-2 on Wednesday night.
+Cole struck out 11 over seven innings, Marisnick had three hits amid a chorus of boos and the Astros got back on track with an 11-2 victory over the Los Angeles Angels.

+“We played great.
+Gerrit did a good job of setting the intensity and was really dominant,” manager AJ Hinch said.
+“I think coming back from the way this week and the past couple games have gone it was huge for us to look like ourselves again and control the game.”

-Marisnick has drawn the ire of Angels’ fans this series after he ran over catcher Jonathan Lucroy in a home-plate collision July 7 in Houston.
-Lucroy suffered a concussion and is out for at least the next three weeks after having surgery on his broken nose.
+Marisnick is from nearby Riverside but has drawn the ire of Angels’ fans this series after he ran over catcher Jonathan Lucroy in a home-plate collision July 7 in Houston.
 Marisnick was drilled between the shoulder blades by Angels reliever Noé Ramirez during the sixth inning of Tuesday’s game, when the teams nearly came to blows.

-Ramirez was suspended for three games but is appealing, and Brad Ausmus was given a one-game suspension that he served Wednesday.
+Ramirez was suspended for three games but is appealing, and manager Brad Ausmus was given a one-game suspension that he served Wednesday.
 Bench coach Josh Paul filled in.

+“He’s been getting worn out by Angels fans behind the dugout this entire series, he’s got worn out by some of their players and their manager in the press.
+Some of the criticism has been unfair and he has handled it first class,” Cole said.

-Marisnick, who grew up in nearby Riverside, is 5 for 7 in the past two games.
+Marisnick has tried to stay above the fray though and is 5 for 7 in the past two games.

+“I’ve had a chance the past couple nights to put some good at-bats together,” he said.
+“My timing has been better and I’ve fine-tuned some things.”

+After having a team meeting following Tuesday’s loss, the Astros played one of their better all-around games of the season.
-Cole (10-5) pitched one-run ball and extended his major league strikeout lead with his 11th double-digit strikeout game in 21 starts.
-The right-hander is 6-0 with a 2.11 ERA in his last 10 starts.

-Michael Brantley and George Springer went deep for the Astros, who had lost five of six.
-Houston had 12 hits the first five innings as every player in the lineup had at least one.
+Cole (10-5) — who grew up in Newport Beach — pitched one-run ball and extended his major league strikeout lead with his 11th double-digit strikeout game in 21 starts.
+Michael Brantley and George Springer went deep for the Astros, who had 12 hits the first five innings as every player in the lineup had at least one.

+The outfield also came up with big plays defensively to rob Los Angeles of hits.
+Left fielder Josh Reddick threw a perfect strike to catcher Robinson Chirinos to get Andrelton Simmons at home to end the fifth inning.

+“I think we’re now in the second half and teams in our division are trying to hunt us,” said Cole, who is 6-0 with a 2.11 ERA in his last 10 starts.
+“It’s important that we work on the balance that we have between having fun and playing with an edge.
+This is how we want to play in the postseason.”

 Félix Peña struggled in his first outing since combining with Taylor Cole for a no-hitter last Friday.
 The right-hander surrendered a career-high eight runs on nine hits in 4 2/3 innings.
 It was the first time he had started a game and had not come in after an opener in 15 appearances.

+“They jumped him early, and just carried the momentum throughout the game, said Paul of Peña.
+“They were patient and they got the pitches that they needed to hit hard and they hit them hard.”

-After Alex Bregman’s double drove in Jose Altuve, Brantley drove Peña’s fastball over the wall in right for his 100th home run.
+After Alex Bregman’s double drove in Jose Altuve, Brantley took Peña’s fastball over the wall in right for his 100th home run.

 Houston led 6-0 after four innings before breaking it open in the fifth with five runs, including Springer’s three-run homer to center off Luke Bard.

-Dustin Garneau hit a solo shot off Cole in the fifth inning and added an RBI double in the ninth.
+Dustin Garneau hit a solo shot off Cole in the fifth inning and added an RBI double in the ninth for the Angles, who had their five-game winning streak snapped.

 STREAKS, STATS AND NOTES